mpc-bioinformatics/McQuaC/docu/parameter_overview.md

 ### `--ctm_additional_params`

 **Description**: Set additional parameters for the ThermoRawFileParser.
 See Reference for possible options.
-Some settings my interfere with already set parameters in this script.
+Some settings may interfere with already set parameters in this script.

 **Possible Values** See Reference